Khaledy30/nestjs-graphql/README.md

 npm run dev:gateway
 ```

 This command will start the NestJS server with the GraphQL gateway in development mode.
+The gateway will run on http://localhost:3000/graphql.

 ## Open Prisma Studio